arunksingh16/eks/README.md

+# Introduction
-# This is repository for ECK Helm and based on 8gears/eck-helm-chart
+This is repository for ECK Helm and based on 8gears/eck-helm-chart

 ## Support Commands